LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 vim newrelic.js
 ```

-Inside the file search for the option `license_key` and add your license key as string value.
+Inside of the file, search for the option `license_key` and add your license key as string value.
 If you use "vim", press `i` to get into the insert mode.

 ```